hpedrorodrigues/site-indicator/README.md

 # Site Indicator

+A tiny extension to help me learn more about AntD and how extensions work.

 Boilerplate used to create this project: [Chrome Extension (MV3) Boilerplate with React 18 and Webpack 5][boilerplate].

 ## Installing and Running